 Possessing and/or selling ketamine -- a popular "club drug" -- is illegal without a prescription.
 Engaging in either of these activities subjects you to a variety of penalties.
 The good news is that we can help.

-We specialize in defending against California drug charges.
-Our criminal defense attorneys are former police investigators and prosecutors who have the inside scoop on how these crimes are investigated, prosecuted and.more importantly.defended.
+We have decades of experience defending clients against California drug charges.
+Our criminal defense attorneys are former police investigators and prosecutors who have the inside scoop on how these crimes are investigated, prosecuted and -- more importantly -- defended.

 This article serves as a basic summary of the laws that apply to California ketamine-related offenses.
 Our California drug crimes defense attorneys1 explain these laws by addressing the following:

 - 1. What is Ketamine?